top of page

 Who we are

-The Maryland Peer Advisory Council, MPAC a state-wide advocacy council centered on social change and actionable efforts for recovery.
+The Maryland Peer Advisory Council, MPAC is a state-wide advocacy council centered on social change and actionable efforts for recovery.

 D8578371-35BB-4A3D-A3C8-3D8DF5CEA8CB_edited.jpg